oliviertassinari/react-swipeable-views/README.md

 ## Performance on browser

 Having 60 FPS is critical for this type of component.
-I have made a tradeoff by using `react-motion`.
+We are **no longer** using `react-motion`.
 The performance is not as good as they could have been using data binding to apply the needed styles.
-However, the implementation is simpler.
+However, the implementation was simpler.

 `react-motion` is rendering the components at each request animation frame.
-That has one specific implication for package users.
+That had one specific implication for package users.
 You need to have a **pure logic** in the *slides* components if the render method is expensive.

 ## Packages stucture